till-kolditz/chrome-ext-read-aloud/README.md

 * Tweak it so the dropdown remains on “Auto” while still using the detected language each time.
 * Display the detected language on the right side of the status, aligned to right.
 * Detect the language automatically after the page was loaded.
+* Merge the Start and Stop buttons.
+Initially, the new merged button starts reading the main body, as before.
+Upon clicking the button, change the label to "Stop reading" and change the behavior to stop reading.
+When the button was clicked in stop mode, change its behavior to start reading from the beginning.

 # Folder Structure
 * read-main-body-aloud/